 Rob Glaubitz, D.M.A.

-Rob Glaubitz, D.M.A., is the assistant director of the School of Music and a faculty member of the vocal division where he holds the position of director of UCO Opera as well as professor of voice and opera.
+Rob Glaubitz, D.M.A., is the Interim Director of the School of Music and a faculty member of the vocal division where he holds the position of director of UCO Opera as well as professor of voice and opera.
 He is passionate about helping students to reach their fullest potential as singers, performers, and educators.

 As a vocal instructor, Glaubitz teaches both classical and musical theatre singers with a strong emphasis on functional vocal training.
 His students have won multiple competitions and are performing on national tours of musicals and at professional opera companies as well as training the musicians and music lovers of the future as music educators.
 He holds a Level 1 certification in Somatic Voicework.